 The bean’s mix of dietary fibre and complex starches give beans an attractively low Gylcemic Index (GI).
 Bean-rich diets have been shown to prolong satiety.
 Beans have been noted to impart other health benefits in that they may help in the control of intestinal disorders and cardiovascular disease (CVD).

 Packed with protein, fibre, complex carbs, and low in fat beans are a great way to get vital nutrients and stay fuller for longer.
 Every type of bean grown in Ontario offers a unique flavour that can be used or substituted in countless recipes to add a healthy spin.

 Research by Dr. Henry Thompson of the University of Colorado links bean consumption with an organism’s ability to fight the spread of cancer in rats.
 The study showed the more beans the rats ate, the greater their protection against cancer.
 While all the beans used in the research had some affect, white kidney beans (also called cannellini beans), in particular, had amazing results and inhibited the spread of the cancer by as much as 70%.

 Beans help reduce the risk of cardiovascular disease

 Due to their low glycemic index, beans help prevent spikes in blood sugar levels, help reduce blood pressure, helps reduce bad cholesterol, helps to reduce the likelihood of obesity— all factors that can lead to cardiovascular disease if too high.

 Beans help control diabetes

 Research shows that bean consumption can be beneficial in the management of blood sugar levels.
-Beans are a great food choice for diabetics as they have a low glycemic index, are high in fibre, low in fat, and include slowly digestible starches.
+Beans are a great food choice for people living with diabetes as they have a low glycemic index, are high in fibre, low in fat, and include slowly digestible starches.